cromachina/psd-export/README.md

 - Filters can double as export tags too.
 - If you want a filter to not be treated as an export tag, you can preceed it with `#` to set the ignore flag, for example `[#censor]`
 - Filters can have arguments as well to control their behavior, separated by spaces, for example `[#censor 50]`
 - If you want the filter to apply to layers outside of the group it is in, then the group blend mode should be set to `pass-through`, otherwise it may blend with transparent black pixels if the filter is over a transparent part of a group.
+The blur and motion blur filters apply to alpha as well, so they should behave as expected in isolated groups.
 - If multiple filters are enabled in one layer, they will be applied from left to right on top of each result, example:
   - `[#censor][#blur]` will apply a mosaic, and then a blur on top of that mosaic.
+- Blend modes and clipping layers applied directly to filter layers are ignored.

 ##### Available default filters:
-- `[censor mosaic_factor]`
+- `[censor mosaic_factor apply_to_alpha]`
-  - If the mosaic_factor argument is omitted, then it is defaulted to 100, which means 1/100th the smallest dimension, (or 4 pixels, whichever is larger) in order to be Pixiv compliant.
+  - If the `mosaic_factor` argument is omitted, then it is defaulted to 100, which means 1/100th the smallest dimension, (or 4 pixels, whichever is larger) in order to be Pixiv compliant.
+  - `apply_to_alpha` defaults to False.
+Any value is treated as True.
   - Typically you will want this filter to be a secondary tag, for example: `[censor@]`, so you can have censored and uncensored outputs.
 - `[blur size]`
   - The `size` argument defaults to 50 if omitted.